fzierler/LLR_HiRep_heatbath_input/README.md

 2. Remove hard-coded project number and email address.
 3. Remove hard-coded fixed-$a_n$ parameters
 4. Use input parameters marked as "unused" above
+5. Remove the need to rename the configurations before performing RM steps.
+Instead, we should be able to pass the current iteration number required for the RM update directly to HiRep.
+This is supported, but this number is currently overwritten with the configuration number in HiRep.